 While you are working at the Take Command Console prompt you can use common Windows keystrokes to edit commands, and use the Windows clipboard to copy text between Take Command and other applications.
 You can also select all of the text in a Take Command tab window buffer by using the Select All command on the Edit menu.

 The right mouse button will pop up an Edit context menu.
-The context menu will have a "Goto URL" option enabled if you have selected an HTTP/HTTPS/FTP/FTPS name, or if there is an HTTP/HTTPS/FTP/FTPS name at the current mouse location.
-Slecting "Goto URL" will open a browser window at that URL.
+The context menu will have a "Goto URL" option enabled if you have selected an HTTP / HTTPS / FTP / FTPS name, or if there is an HTTP / HTTPS / FTP / FTPS name at the current mouse location.
+Selecting "Goto URL" will open a browser window at that URL.

 Take Command allows both line and column selection.
-If you hold down the Ctrl key while dragging the mouse, Take Command will select a rectangular block of text.
+If you hold down the Ctrl or the Alt key while dragging the mouse, Take Command will select a rectangular block of text.
 Otherwise, as you drag the mouse down Take Command will highlight text to the end of the previous line.

 You can resize a previous selection by clicking inside it and dragging the mouse left or right.